- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Remember, security is an ongoing process, and it's important to stay updated with the latest security practices and recommendations from QNAP.

-Although NAS TDS-16489U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TDS-16489U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -